MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Disable-ATPProtectionPolicyRule.md

 ## SYNOPSIS
 This cmdlet is available only in the cloud-based service.

-Use the Disable-ATPProtectionPolicyRule cmdlet to

-**Note**: We recommend that you use the Exchange Online PowerShell V2 module to connect to Exchange Online PowerShell.
-For instructions, see [Use the Exchange Online PowerShell V2 module](https://docs.microsoft.com/powershell/exchange/exchange-online-powershell-v2).
+Use the Disable-ATPProtectionPolicyRule and Disable-EOPProtectionPolicyRule cmdlets together to turn off the Standard preset security policy or the Strict preset security policy in organizations with Microsoft Defender for Office 365.

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://docs.microsoft.com/powershell/exchange/exchange-cmdlet-syntax).